ROCKRCOIN/ROCKRCOIN/README.md

 The 9 production routes undersell the surface area.
 Each route is a step in a carousel composed of multiple **capsules**, and each capsule carries its own bottom sheets, validation, AI integration, and i18n.
 Flat route count, deep component tree — **231 React components** implementing a reusable **9-step carousel + capsule pattern**.

 The hard part is built once.
-Profile creation/switching, the ROCKRCOIN auction module, and accounts all replicate this proven structure, so each new app surface ships at a fraction of the original cost. **Built to accelerate with a team.**
+Profile creation/switching; the ROCKRCOIN auction module; ROCKRCOIN, RUIMA account balance management; all replicate this proven structure, so each new app surface ships at a fraction of the original cost. **Built to accelerate with a team.**

 ---